 27. Pastiche.
 There can be cases where the whole story is a cliché, if you see what I mean, which is usually to say that it is derivative in the extreme.
 It might be deliberately writing to a formula, or it might be lacking a genuine "voice".
 I'm very impressed by people who can emulate other writers to a tee, which can be brilliant, but I find it difficult enough just "to write like myself".
 Here's a little story: When I was a kid I used to sing myself to sleep at night.
 We used to go see films in the Casino cinema in Finglas (Dublin), and occasionally there would be a musical.
 I remember on one of those nights when I began to sing in bed, trying to sound like the singer one of those musicals.
-After a I asked my Grandad, who slept on the other side of the room, if he liked my new voice.
+Then I asked my Grandad, who slept on the other side of the room, if he liked my new voice.
 I always remember his answer and I thought about it a lot.
 He said, "I prefer your own voice."

 In summary, when there are hundreds of entries to a short story competition, only a story that is near as dammit technically flawless has a chance of reaching the short list.
 As you know, there are still more qualities beyond technical perfection that are required.
 In a world class orchestra every musician is technically perfect, leaving them free to work on interpretation and expressivity.
 With stories I suppose it's subtle resonances and other quasi-poetic elements in the layering of words, a sense of adventure, newness etc - another list to think about for another day.